gobwas/ws-examples/README.md

   running chat app.
 This is done only for running on heroku, where only one port is able to be exported.

+## Building

 All commands can be built by `make *` or by just `make`.

+The directory structure is convinient for [gb](https://getgb.io/docs/usage/) vendoring tool.
+But instead of using `gb` git submodules are used to vendor dependencies.
+Thus, `make vendor` will update existing submodules.

+> Also, `gb` directory structure is here to signal the heroku buildpack to use
+> appropriate build logic.

+I will write notice in README.md now and make appropriate target in Makefile.

+Thanks!

 Chat application deployed [here][website-url].